seqeralabs/tower-cli/USAGE.md

   New AWS-BATCH compute environment 'my_aws_ce' added at user workspace
 ```

-The command above will:
+This command will:

-- Use the **Tower Forge** mechanism to automatically manage the AWS Batch resource lifecycle (`forge`)
+- Use **Batch Forge** to automatically manage the AWS Batch resource lifecycle (`forge`)
-- Use the Credentials added to the Workspace in the previous section (`--credentials`)
+- Use the credentials previously added to the workspace (`--credentials`)
-- Create all of the required AWS Batch resources in the AWS Ireland (`eu-west-1`) region
+- Create the required AWS Batch resources in the AWS Ireland (`eu-west-1`) region
-- Provision a maximum of 256 CPUs in the Compute Environment (`--max-cpus`)
+- Provision a maximum of 256 CPUs in the compute environment (`--max-cpus`)
-- Use an existing S3 bucket to store the work directory when running Nextflow (`--work-dir`)
+- Use an existing S3 bucket to store the Nextflow work directory (`--work-dir`)
-- Wait until the Compute Environment has been successfully created and is ready to use (`--wait`)
+- Wait until the compute environment has been successfully created and is ready to use (`--wait`)

-Comprehensive details about the Tower Forge feature are available in the [user documentation](https://help.tower.nf/compute-envs/aws-batch/#forge).

-> **NOTE**: Compute Environment creation will fail if you haven't set the appropriate [IAM policies](https://github.com/seqeralabs/nf-tower-aws/tree/master/forge) for Tower Forge when using AWS Batch.
+See the [compute environment page](https://docs.seqera.io/platform/latest/compute-envs/overview) for your provider for detailed information on Batch Forge and manual compute environment creation.

-### Deleting a Compute Environment
+### Delete a compute environment

 ```console
 $ tw compute-envs delete --name=my_aws_ce